yuzujr/C3-server/README.md

 # C3 Server
 C3 Server is a Go-based backend for the C3 framework, offering better scalability, easier deployment, and higher reliability compared to previous versions.

-## Under Development

-The server has been refactored and now fully replicates the core features of the original Node.js version.
-The project is moving into active development.

-### Outlook

-- More new features upcoming.

 ## Features

 - **Web frontend**: A pretty web interface that provides: